Building An Offroad Trailer From Non-Offroad Plans

 Now to the original question.
 “Is it better to buy the “4′ x 6.5′ – 2500# – Off-Road Trailer Plans” and enlarge it, or buy plans for another and beef it up?

 If you want something a little more robust, use the 5′ x 10′ – 3500# utility trailer as your base.
 It is a little heavier frame, but it will certainly take the offroad duties nicely.
 Downgrade axle capacity to the load you need to carry (for a softer ride), and that trailer serve well.
 If you want the full 3500 lbs capacity, upgrade the axle to a Torflex 11.
 Have the axle made for 4200 lbs capacity.
-Yes, it’s a little more stout, but the added benefit of yet larger spindles and bearings is worth it for your offroad trailer build.
+Yes, it is a little more stout, but the added benefit of yet larger spindles and bearings is worth it when you build an offroad trailer.

 Build It Well